The Great Conditioner Debate!

 Have you ever experienced that ‘squeaky clean’ feeling?

-Using a conditioner on your dog after a thorough cleanse with a professionally formulated, high quality, pH balanced dog shampoo, will do everything possible to protect and enrich your dog’s hair and skin.
-Nourishing and rejuvenating, leaving coats soft, shiny, tangle, and itch-free.
+Using a conditioner on your dog after a thorough cleanse with a professionally formulated, high-quality, pH balanced dog shampoo will do everything possible to protect and enrich your dog’s hair and skin.
+Nourishing and rejuvenating, leaving coats soft, shiny, tangle-free, and itch-free.
+It also helps cool and hydrate the skin, building skin health each and every time you bathe them.

 How to condition well.

-1. Following a good shampoo, and ensuring all shampoo residue has been washed away, remove as much excess water as possible (a good shake is convenient at this time:)
+1. Following a good shampoo, and ensuring all shampoo residue has been washed away, remove as much excess water as possible (a good shake is convenient at this time).

-6. If you're using our conditioner as a Leave-in Treatment, do not use too much.
+5. If you're using our conditioner as a Leave-in Treatment, do not use too much.
 Product goes a long way, start small, adding more if required.
 In this instance, towel dry your dog first, and then use the conditioner like a massage balm.

 The finished coat needs to be seen to be believed…

-Courtesy of Zoe, Shadow, Phoenix with Mum, Simone
+Courtesy of Zoe, Shadow, Phoenix with Mum, Simone @chasingperfectiondogtraining

 Is using conditioner ONLY on my dog ok?

 We say no...
 Not on a regular basis.
-If you've followed me thus far you'll note that the shampooing process unlocks the hair-shaft cuticle, cleansing and preparing it to receive and lock-in conditioner.
+If you've followed me thus far, you'll note that the shampooing process unlocks the hair-shaft cuticle, cleansing and preparing it to receive and lock-in conditioner.
 The conditioner then closes the hair shaft, completing the process.

 Layering conditioner on top of dirty hair/fur and skin and daily maintenance products means you are trapping dirt and grime in-between the skin and conditioning agent.
 This has the propensity to block pores and cause ingrown hair.
-You'll also end up washing most of the conditioner down the drain because most of the product in this scenario, is sitting on top of the hair shaft.
+You’ll also end up washing most of the conditioner down the drain because most of the product in this scenario is sitting on top of the hair shaft.

-Also, there's only so much conditioner the skin can absorb before pores become blocked and the hair becomes heavy with excess product.
-In saying that, if your dog swims a lot (ocean, dam, lake, pool) there is nothing wrong with rinsing your dog off post swim and using a conditioning product on their coat (brushing it through for longer haired dogs).
-You'll find a good spray moisturiser- like Underwater Dogs No-Knots Detangler is perfect for this job.
+If you choose NOT to shampoo your dog at bath-time, you’ll only be 'layering' conditioner Also, there's only so much conditioner the skin can absorb before pores become blocked and the hair becomes heavy with excess product.
+In saying that, if your dog swims a lot (ocean, dam, lake, pool), there is nothing wrong with rinsing your dog off post-swim and using a conditioning product on their coat (brushing it through for longer-haired dogs).
+You'll find a good spray moisturizer — like Underwater Dogs No-Knots Detangler — is perfect for this job.

-If your dog is a swimmer, and this is your in-between bath-time process (not something you plan to do all year round), then we say yes, condition only - in-between bath-times will work fine!
+If your dog is a swimmer, and this is your in-between bath-time process (not something you plan to do all year round), then we say yes, condition only in-between bath-times will work fine!

-Remember, shampooing and conditioning your dog regularly not only cleanses and hydrates skin and hair, but helps exfoliate dead skin cells, aids in the removal of shedding hair, cools and moisturises dry, sensitive, itchy skin types.
+Remember, shampooing and conditioning your dog regularly not only cleanses and hydrates skin and hair, but helps exfoliate dead skin cells, aids in the removal of shedding hair, cools and moisturizes dry, sensitive, itchy skin types.

-It will also make your Groomers job that much easier when it's time for their regular grooming session, having kept matting and tangles at bay...
-All important in the on-going skin and hair health of your dog.
+It will also make your Groomer's job that much easier when it's time for their regular grooming session, having kept matting and tangles at bay...
+All important in the ongoing skin and hair health of your dog.

 @zoe-the-stunner @phoenix_the_big_boy @shadow_a.k.a_brutus

-A Note about Spray Conditioners:
+A Note about Spray Conditioners

-Finally - What about foot baths?
+Finally - What about Foot Baths?

 Follow these simple steps: